EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models

-\textbf{Inversion for Diffusion Models.} Previous inversion techniques in diffusion models aim to enhance controllability and personalization in text-to-image generation by embedding visual concepts into the model’s textual or latent space~\cite{gal2022image, voynov2023p+, ruiz2023dreambooth, wei2023elite, gal2023encoder}.
-DreamBooth~\cite{ruiz2023dreambooth} fine-tunes diffusion models using specific reference images to learn new visual features for personalized image generation.
-Textual inversion~\cite{gal2022image} encodes visual concepts as unique tokens in the model's vocabulary, enabling customized image generation through textual prompts.~\cite{gal2023encoder} presents an encoder-based approach for fast personalization of text-to-image models.
+\textbf{Soft Prompt Inversion for Diffusion Models.} Previous inversion techniques in diffusion models aim to enhance controllability and personalization in text-to-image generation by embedding visual concepts into the model’s textual or latent space~\cite{gal2022image, voynov2023p+, ruiz2023dreambooth, wei2023elite, gal2023encoder}.
+Textual inversion~\cite{gal2022image} encodes visual concepts as unique tokens in the model's vocabulary, enabling customized image generation through textual prompts.
 Similarly, ELITE~\cite{wei2023elite} extends textual inversion by encoding multiple visual concepts into the textual embedding space, allowing the combination of various concepts within a single prompt.
 Moreover,~\cite{voynov2023p+} extends prompt conditioning, where different embeddings are injected into different layers of the U-net.
 Although these methods enhance personalization and controllability in text-to-image generation, they often lack interpretability and generalization, limiting their applicability to diverse contexts.
-One solution is to invert image features into natural language representations.
-Inspired by discrete optimization, recent works focus on optimizing textual prompts to better align with image features~\cite{10.5555/3666122.3668341, ph2p2024cvpr}.~\cite{10.5555/3666122.3668341} introduces a gradient-based discrete optimization method for hard prompt discovery with CLIP~\cite{mokady2021clipcap} and~\cite{ph2p2024cvpr} proposes hard prompt optimization that aligns prompts with image features directly in diffusion models.
-These approaches bridge the gap between visual and textual representations, allowing for more intuitive manipulation of generated images through natural language.
-However, these inverted prompts often lack semantic fluency and naturalness, resulting in outputs unintelligible to humans.
-In contrast, our method ensures image similarity while making prompts more human-understandable, thereby enhancing their interpretability and generalizability.